No shortcuts out of difficulties, but there can be nice views along the path.

 Exposure to nature and exploring a new environment is relaxing for me.
 It always helps me to de-stress and to recharge for times to come.
 It's one of my major coping mechanisms.

-Each country I stayed in has some happy place, which would always make me feel better.
+In each country where I lived over the last decade, I found some happy place that always made me feel better.
 In Scotland, it happened to be the Highlands, and so I started going there as often as I could.
 However, since the government introduced the COVID-related lockdown in March, this option has ceased.
-It wasn't the only challenge that I had to deal with, so de-stress was much needed.
+It wasn't the only challenge I had to deal with, so de-stress was much needed.
 I had to form an alternative in search of calm, natural settings as soon as possible.

 I started making bike trips to Dundee outskirts.
 Pointing an arrow on a map and then heading out to reach it.
 Here are a few pictures from the first rides:

 As I was making these journeys, I tracked them as GPX routes.
-With these traces of the effort to get myself into a better state of mind, I made the following art:
+With these traces of the effort to get myself into a better state of mind, I made the following art piece:

-It depicts the journeys from the first month of the lockdown (yellow) stacked on local road network (red), and painted map of the Dundee area.
-It is data-driven abstraction, serving both decorative and storytelling purpose.
+It depicts the journeys from the first month of the lockdown (yellow) stacked on the local road network (red) and a painted map of the Dundee area.
+It is a data-driven abstraction, serving both decorative and storytelling purposes.